HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-narrative-history-of-status-intro.md

 **Profile specific implementation guidance:**

-* *When a health or health-related domain is specified as an additional category, DiagnosticReport.code should be drawn from the corresponding value set specified within the [supplemental guide](https://confluence.hl7.org/display/PC/Supplemental+Guide).
+* \*When a health or health-related domain is specified as an additional [category value](ValueSet-pfe-category-vs.html), DiagnosticReport.code **SHOULD** be drawn from the corresponding domain-based value set as discussed on the [domains](domains.html) page.